 Gilded columns, frescoed ceilings, marble details, and luxurious chandeliers exude elegance.
 Don’t forget to dress up!

 See Related: 18 Best Gift Ideas for Couples

 Whether you dance the night away or just have a drink under the night sky, this is a place to be during your 2 days in Zagreb.
-If you liked people watching on the main square, you will also love this area!
+If you liked people-watching in the main square, you will also love this area!